Scorpil/monico/README.md

 ## Setup and Configuration

 Monic is simple by design.
-The only piece of information Monic needs to run is the PostgreSQL connection string.
+The only non-optional piece of information Monic needs to run is the PostgreSQL connection string.
 The connection string can be specified either through the environment variable `MONIC_POSTGRES_URI` or through the value `POSTGRES_URI` in the `~/.monic.toml` config file.

 ```
 # example ~/.monic.toml
 POSTGRES_URI="postgres://user:pwd@host:5432/monic"
+LOG_LEVEL="INFO"
 ```

 TODO: configuration example